 We're pleased to announce that we've partnered with REBOOT - Clod Ensemble's artist development programme for emerging and established dancers, actors, scientists, musicians, artists and researchers!!

 REBOOT is a powerful space to explore new ideas and support performers to take risks and learn from each other, in a process-driven environment.

 There will be a 'MUSICIANS & STAGE PRESENCE' workshop taking place at Wales Millennium Centre on Fri 24 March 10am-5pm.
+The application deadline is Monday 6th March.
 Find out more about that session here.

 *Subject to change